liferay/liferay-docs/develop/tutorials/articles/180-configuration/01-making-apps-configurable.markdown

 Before using the `ConfigurationProvider`, register the configuration class by writing a class that implements `ConfigurationBeanDeclaration`.
-This class only has one method which returns the class of the interface you created in the previous section.
+This class only has one method that returns the class of the interface you created in the previous section.
 By doing this, the system is able to keep track of any configuration changes as they happen.
 This makes requests for the configuration very fast.